s2135678/SoftwareDevelopment/software_design.md

 ![](https://git.ecdf.ed.ac.uk/sd202021groups/group_10/raw/master/software_design/jpgForPresentationLayer/recommendGame.jpg "The action recommendation")

-In this example,  the user first need to finish the login work, then the system will jump to the homepage.
+In this example,  the user first needs to finish the login work, then the system will jump to the homepage.
 At the same time, the function `recommendByRate` will be called.
-The system will query the private rating information of the user to see what types of game the user likes and the games that the user already have.
+The system will query the private rating information of the user to see what types of game the user likes and the games that the user already has.
 Then the database will give the weight of the same type of games.
 Then the rating will be calculated by the weight.
-The result will be showed in the sidebar of the homepage.
+The result will be showed in the main feed of the homepage.

 ### 2.2.2 Business Logic Layer (BLL)
 `Business Logic layer` has five main subsystems, which are `User Management`, `Publisher Management`, `Game Transaction`, 'Community Management' and `Game Management`. `Game Management` has three subsystems, `Rating Management`, `Review Manegement` and `Expansion Management` To realize all the requirements, there are eight classes in BLL, `userService`, `User`, `userCommunity`, `Publisher`, `Game`, `ratingService`, `reviewService` and `gameExpansion`.
-Some functions of a system can be included in another system, for example, there is not a class for `Game Transaction` but its related function can be acessed in `User` class.
+Some functions of a system can be included in another system, for example, there is not a class for `Game Transaction` but its related function can be accessed in `User` class.

 The `user` class has four attributes, `userID`, `userName`, `password` and `email`.
-User class also has seven functions, `updateGame` update the game collection, `add` add game to game collection, `remove` remove the chosen game from his game collection, `postReview` post new review for chosen game, `postRules` post new rules to the chosen game (the rules also need to be checked by publisher), `updatePersonFile` update his own personal details, `sellgame` user also have the role seller, he can sell his game to others and decide the price of the game so that other user can decide whether to buy the game.
+The user class also has seven functions, `updateGame` which updates the game collection, `add` which adds a game to the user's game collection, `remove` which removes the chosen game from their game collection, `postReview` which posts a new review for the chosen game, `postRules` which posts a new rule to the chosen game (the rules also need to be checked by publisher), `updatePersonFile` which updates the user's own personal details, `sellgame` user also have the role seller, he can sell his game to others and decide the price of the game so that other user can decide whether to buy the game.

 The `User` can use `userService` class to finish three steps, register, login and logout.